Dina Rodrigues eligible for parole hearing in eight years

 She was also awarded a BComm degree in 2008 and received a diploma for basic education in 2010.

-Jordan-Leigh had been killed inside her home in Lansdowne on June 15, 2005.
+Jordan-Leigh was killed inside her home in Lansdowne on June 15, 2005.

 Rodrigues had hired the men, who pretended to be from a courier company and offered them R10 000 for the murder.